Stallings graphs for quasi-convex subgroups

 \subsection{Finiteness problem}

 Here we consider the \emph{finiteness problem} for subgroups of $G$: given a tuple of reduced words generating a subgroup $H$ of $G$, decide whether $H$ is finite.
 Again we need a reasonably mild hypothesis on the language $L$ of group representatives (satisfied for instance if $L \subseteq \LG$).

-\begin{prop} Let $G$ be an automatic group and let $(G,L)$ for the group $G$, for which Stallings-like graphs for $L$-quasi-convex subgroups.
+\begin{prop} Let $(G,L)$ be a rational structure $(G,L)$ for the group $G$, for which Stallings-like graphs for $L$-quasi-convex subgroups.
 We also assume that each element of $G$ has a finite number of $L$-representatives.
 Then there is a partial algorithm which solves the finiteness problem for $L$-quasi-convex subgroups of $G$.

 If the rational structure $(G,L)$ is induced by an automatic structure, then this algorithm is uniform in the automatic structure. \end{prop}

-\preuve As in the proof of Proposition~\ref{prop: double coset membership}, we can construct an automaton accepting the language $L \cap \mu\inv(H)$.
-Note that, under our hypothesis on the rational structure $(G,L)$, $H$ is finite if and only if $L \cap \mu\inv(H)$ is finite.
+\preuve As in the proof of Proposition~\ref{prop: double coset membership}, we can construct an automaton accepting the language $L \cap \mu\inv(H)$ (if $H$ is $L$-quasi-convex).
+Under our hypothesis on the rational structure $(G,L)$, $H$ is finite if and only if $L \cap \mu\inv(H)$ is finite.
 And it is a classic result of automata theory that one can decide whether the language accepted by a finite automaton, is finite. \eop

-Now the latter language is accepted by the product automaton of $(\Gamma,1)$ and of an automaton for $L$, and it is easily decidable whether the language accepted by a given automaton is finite: this completes the proof. \eop